TencentARC/ARC-Hunyuan-Video-7B/README.md

 information density in both visuals and audio, and fast pacing that focuses on emotional expression and viewpoint delivery.
 To address this challenge, ARC-Hunyuan-Video-7B processes visual, audio, and textual signals end-to-end for a deep, structured understanding of video through integrating and reasoning over multimodal cues.
+Stress test reports show an inference time of just 10 seconds for a one-minute video on H20 GPU, yielding an average of 500 tokens, with inference accelerated by the vLLM framework.

 Compared to prior arts, we introduces a new paradigm of **Structured Video Comprehension**, with capabilities including: